 The available forms of ashwagandha

 Ashwagandha is available in powder, capsule, or tincture form.
 It is recommended to choose a standardized extract to ensure optimal effectiveness.
-This plant can be consumed daily for several weeks to observe its effects on anxiety.
+This plant can be taken daily for several weeks to observe its effects on anxiety.

 5. Rhodiola: another powerful adaptogen